 Wicks away moisture

-Lyocell has numerous advantages over rayon and modal in its properties and its manufacturing process.
+Lyocell has numerous advantages over viscose and modal in its properties and its manufacturing process.
 One of lyocell's major “claims to fame” is its ability to absorb excess liquid (perspiration) and quickly release it into the atmosphere.
 It does this while being resistant to developing odors.

 The skin is the largest human respiratory organ.
 Lyocell supports the skin's natural ability, acting as a protective shell to regulate body temperature and maintain water balance.